Azure/azure-kusto-microhack1/README.md

 ![Query Blade Overview](/assets/images/Challenge1-Task3-Pic2.png)

-Windows users can also download [Kusto Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer), a desktop client to run queries and benefit from advanced features available in the client.
+> 📝 **Tip:** Windows users can also download [Kusto Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer), a desktop client to run queries and benefit from advanced features available in the client.

 ---

-### Task 4: Enable Diagnostic Logs
+### Task 4: Enable Diagnostic Logs (optional)

 Azure Monitor diagnostic logs provide monitoring data about the operation of Azure resources.
 ADX uses diagnostic logs for insights on ingestion, commands, queries, and tables usage.
 You can export operation logs to Azure Storage, Event Hub, or Log Analytics.